-23.8 Frames: Dynamic, multi-column Layout
+23.10 Frames: Multi-column Layout

 Frames are vertical containers in which content is being aligned according to their height.
 That is, within Frames:

 - Variables do not overwrite existing cell values as they do without Frames. - Formatting is applied dynamically, depending on the number of rows your object uses in Excel